mautic/documentation/en/contacts/managing_contacts.md

 So Mautic will take care of duplicate contacts created by the event tracking.
 But you can still create a duplicate contact via the Mautic administration.
 As of Mautic 2.1.0, you will be notified if there is already a contact with the same unique identifier.

-### Delete a bunch of contacts

-The batch delete action in the contact table allows deletion of up to 100 contacts at one time.
-This is a performance precaution since deleting more contacts at one time could cause issues.
+## Batch Actions

+There are batch actions you can do from the user interface.
+A modal window will popup when you click on one of the actions with more configuration details.
 This feature can be used for hundreds of contacts.
+Thousands if you have a free afternoon.
+Use similar campaign actions to manage thousands and more contacts at a time.

+Following batch actions are currently available:
 ![](/contacts/media/mautic-contact-batch-delete.png)

+### Change Campaigns

+Lets you add / remove the selected contacts to / from campaigns.

+### Change Categories

+Lets you add / remove the selected contacts to / from global categories.

+### Change Channels

+Lets you subscribe / unsubscribe the selected contacts to / from communication channels (email, SMS, ...) and also define frequency rules.

+### Change Owner

+Lets you assign / unassign the selected contacts to / from owner (mautic user).

+### Change Segments

+Lets you add / remove the selected contacts to / from segments.
+Note that if a contact is added or removed to or from segment manually then segment filters won't apply for him/her in that particular segment.

+### Change Stages

+Lets you add / remove the selected contacts to / from stage.

+### Export

+Lets export selected contacts to CSV.

+### Batch Delete

+The batch delete action in the contact table allows deletion of up to 100 contacts at a time.
+This is a performance precaution since deleting more contacts at one time could cause issues.

 See in the [segment docs](./../contacts/managing_contacts.html#delete-all-contacts-in-a-segment) about how to delete thousands of contacts easily.